Rekom Biotech is committed to ensure the highest quality level in the design and production of raw material for the IVD manufacturing industry.

 For futher information, take a look at our technical report "Tritation experiments"

-In this plot, the optical density at 450/620 nm for positive (blue) and negative (gray) IgG sera are compared for each concentration of the recombinant antigen.
+In this plot, the optical density at 450/620 nm for positive (blue) and negative (gray) IgG sera are compared for each concentration of the antigen.
 An appropriate statistical test of significance for the comparison of means between both groups, the Welch's test, is employed.
 Eligible concentrations for the use of the antigen should present statistically significant differences between positive and negative sera.
 This happens when the intervals at the top do not overlap and, equivalently, when the p-value at the bottom is below 0.05.
 In the present figure, all p-values are below 0.05 and thus the intervals do not overlap.
 Therefore, any of the showed concentrations can be used to distinguish between positive and negative sera.

-We conjugate our antigens with biotin as an internal quality control for our antigens.
-We perform a spectroscopic estimation with HABA (4´-hydroxyazobenzene-2-carboxylic acid) of the mole-to-mole ratio of biotin to protein, also a western blot assay with streptavidin (A), and several ELISA assays (indirect ELISA assay in streptavidin coated microtiter plates, capture ELISA assay with the biotinylated recombinant antigen as detector and double-antigen-sandwich ELISA assay (B)).
+We conjugate our antigens with biotin as an internal quality control for our proteins.
+We perform a spectroscopic estimation with HABA (4´-hydroxyazobenzene-2-carboxylic acid) of the mole-to-mole ratio of biotin to protein, also a western blot assay with streptavidin (A), and several ELISA assays (indirect ELISA assay in streptavidin coated microtiter plates, capture ELISA assay with the biotinylated antigen as detector and double-antigen-sandwich ELISA assay (B)).

 (A) Western Blot assay with streptavidin